 Family history of sudden unexpected death, exertional syncope, or unexplained recurrent syncope or seizures

 Although the cause is often benign, it is important to identify the occasional life-threatening cause (eg, tachyarrhythmia, heart block) because sudden death is a risk.
-Clinical findings (see Table: Some Causes of Syncope) help suggest a cause in 40 to 50% of cases.
+Clinical findings (see table Some Causes of Syncope Some Causes of Syncope Syncope is a sudden, brief loss of consciousness with loss of postural tone followed by spontaneous revival.
+The patient is motionless and limp and usually has cool extremities, a weak pulse... read more ) help suggest a cause in 40 to 50% of cases.
 A few generalizations are useful.

 Syncope with exertion suggests cardiac outflow obstruction or exercise-induced arrhythmia.
-Such patients sometimes also have chest pain, palpitations, or both.
+Such patients sometimes also have chest pain Chest Pain Chest pain is a very common complaint.
+Many patients are well aware that it is a warning of potential life-threatening disorders and seek evaluation for minimal symptoms.
+Other patients, including... read more , palpitations Palpitations Palpitations are the perception of cardiac activity.
+They are often described as a fluttering, racing, or skipping sensation.
+They are common; some patients find them unpleasant and alarming... read more , or both.
 Cardiac findings may help identify a cause.
 A harsh, late-peaking, basal murmur radiating to the carotid arteries suggests aortic stenosis; a systolic murmur that increases with the Valsalva maneuver and disappears with squatting suggests hypertrophic cardiomyopathy.

-If the patient is injured during the episode of syncope, the likelihood of a cardiac cause or seizure is somewhat greater, and therefore the event is of greater concern.
-The warning signs and slower LOC that accompany benign vasovagal syncope somewhat reduce the likelihood of injury.
+Syncope accompanied by injury during the episode increases the likelihood of a cardiac cause or seizure, and therefore the event is of greater concern.
+The warning signs and slower loss of consciousness that accompany benign vasovagal syncope somewhat reduce the likelihood of injury.

 Testing typically is done.